berk-ozer/scheduler/README.md

 Book, edit, and cancel interviews as you like.
 Keep track of the scheduled appointments easier than ever before.

+## Quick Start

+See the app live on https://react-scheduler.netlify.com/

 ## Final Product

 !["appointments"](docs/appointments.png)